Best Credit Cards for Graduate Students

 This card also offers you $20 cash back for each school year that your GPA is a 3.0 or higher, for the next 5 years.
 Other benefits include purchase protection, extended product warranty, and price protection.
 There’s no annual fee for this card, and no foreign transaction fees.
 Also, Discover will automatically waive your first late payment fee, and there’s no penalty interest rate.

-Capital One Journey Student Rewards.
+Journey® Student Rewards from Capital One®.
 This card also offers graduate students cash back rewards, while sparing them some of the fees found on other cards.
-You receive 1% cash back on all purchases, and Capital One increases it to 1.25% when you make your payments on time.
+You receive 1% cash back on all purchases, and Capital One® increases it to 1.25% when you make your payments on time.
 This card offers most new applicants a modest line of credit at first, but will give you access to a higher line of credit if you make your first five payments on time.

 Benefits include extended warranty coverage and 24-hour travel assistance services.
 There’s no annual fee for this card, and no foreign transaction fees.